impress/impress.js/GettingStarted.md

 <h1>Powerful, yet still simple</h1>
 </div>
 ```
+**NOTE:** You may also use negative numbers for all these properties!

 ## More advanced features
 You might want to change some default settings, like the transition speed, the width & height of the target screen, etc. This table is from the [DOCUMENTATION](DOCUMENTATION.md) and was slightly adapted.